Horizon: An American Saga – Chapter 1: Plot

 In Montana Territory, Lucy shoots James Sykes and flees to Wyoming Territory with her son Sam.
 Wounded, Mrs. Sykes orders her sons to recapture them.
 Now under the name Ellen Harvey, Lucy marries businessman Walter Childs.
 They live with Marigold, a prostitute.
 Marigold propositions horse trader Hayes Ellison, then returns to care for Sam while Lucy and Walter go to a land sale.
 Lucy is horrified to discover the buyers are the pursuing Sykes brothers.
 Walter is killed by Caleb, and the men kidnap Lucy.
 Junior sends Caleb to find Sam, who encounters Hayes.
 In a shootout, Hayes kills Caleb, then flees with Marigold and Sam.
 They settle in a railroad camp, but Marigold abandons Sam for a gambler, leaving him with a Chinese worker's family.

-A wagon train led by Matthew Van Weyden travels through the Santa Fe Trail to Horizon.
-Among them are the pretentious British couple Juliette Chesney and Hugh Proctor, along with the extended family of Frances's late husband.
+A wagon train led by Matthew Van Weyden travels from the West Kansas Territory along the Santa Fe Trail to Horizon.
+Among them are the pretentious British couple Juliette Chesney and Hugh Proctor, who sparked Van Weyden for their lack of commitment in helping out the caravan, along with the extended family of Frances's late husband.
 They are watched by Pawnee warriors, slowing their progress as they prepare to defend themselves.
 At night, Juliette catches two men peeping at her while she bathes in the drinking water.
-Van Weyden must warn them away, but neither seems inclined to listen.
+Van Weyden gives them a warning, but neither man seems inclined to listen.

 Janney discovers Pionsenay as the responsible Apache at a trading post.
 While Janney and the Trader prevent a confrontation, the group decides to target any Indians for information.
 They find a Tonto Apache village, wait for the hunters to leave, then attack and kill the tribe's women, children, and elderly.
-The posse leaves before facing repercussions, with the impact of their actions spreading.
+The posse leaves before facing repercussions as their leader, Tracker, kills one of his own men whose failure to tie his horse nearly gave away their positions, with the impact of their actions spreading.
+Before the film comes to a close, there are montages of clips from Parts 2, 3, and 4 of the Saga while flyers of Horizon are printed from the press.